Quick: after taxes, what was your savings rate last year?

 Savings is Money You Aren’t Spending

-Savings can also happen in normal accounts – savings and checking accounts, taxable brokerage accounts and the like.
-Savings can also be used to acquire assets as well – property and precious metals are two commonly held investments, but jewelry, stamps, classic cars, artwork and other categories (maybe baseball cards?) can probably make the cut – assuming the right expertise…
+Savings can also happen in “normal” accounts – savings and checking accounts, taxable brokerage accounts and similar.
+Savings can be used to acquire assets as well: property and precious metals are two commonly held investments, but jewelry, stamps, classic cars, artwork and other categories (maybe baseball cards?) can probably make the cut – assuming the right expertise…

 And what might those goals be?

 - Retirement – if your investments, (and periodic payments from pensions, etc.) can completely replace all your income, you could retire.

 - Financial Independence – having the ability to retire doesn’t mean you have to retire.

 - Work/Life Balance – you can work fewer hours or different days, and you can handle paycuts.